Adrian Chiles shares skin cancer diagnosis after biopsy

 The TV presenter’s diagnosis arrived after he spotted a suspicious skin patch, which a biopsy later confirmed to be cancerous.

-In his Guardian column, Chiles said that he got his shoulder checked by a dermatologist, who told him to have it removed.
+In his column for The Guardian, Chiles said that he got his shoulder checked by a dermatologist, who told him to have it removed.

 He said it was confirmed to be a squamous cell carcinoma, a type of skin cancer caused by an overproduction of squamous cells in the top layer of the skin.

-“All removed and won’t spread,” the former One Show host said, adding: “So not nothing, but not serious.
+“All removed and won’t spread,” the former host of The One Show said, adding: “So not nothing, but not serious.
 Needs keeping an eye on.”

 Chiles wrote that he was initially left concerned when the dermatologist told him he would receive his results in the mail.